 A couple went on vacation, and their 8-year-old dachshund, Lola, became ill and died as the result of the boarding facility where they left her mishandling her medication.

 The parents spent tens-of-thousands of dollars on vet bills, but were ultimately unable to save Lola’s life.
-As the case is about to go to the state supreme court, the issue is not who is at fault for the death, but how much the dog was worth and whether or not the owners should be compensated for their medical expenses and pain and suffering.
+As the case went to the state supreme court, the issue was not who is at fault for the death.
+Instead it was how much the dog was worth and whether or not the owners should receive compensation for their medical expenses and pain and suffering.

-The discrepancy is in how the parents viewed the dog and how the law saw her.
+The discrepancy is in how the parents viewed the dog versus how the law saw her.

-Lola had significant worth to her owners, one that went well beyond money, while the lower courts assigned her a “market value.”
+Lola had significant worth to her owners, one that went well beyond money.
+The court, however, assigned her a “market value.”
 As you might imagine, for an 8-year-old rescue dog, that figure was not large.